danmacklin/erlang_cep/README.md

 Version 0.2 includes support for writing Row and Reduce functions in pure erlang.

-A good example of a MatchRecognise query written in erlang can be found within example_erlang_match_recognise.erl.
+An example MatchRecognise query written in erlang can be found within example_erlang_match_recognise.erl.

 When using erlang make sure that the Row and Reduce Function parameters within the feed_api:start_window function are tuples containing the module and function where the Row and Reduce Queries are implemented.

-Theoretically you should be able to match erlang and javascript Row and Reduce functions but this has not been tested!

-You can find a good example of an erlang matchRecognise rule in feed_api:erlang_match_recognise_test() and the example_erlang_match_recognise module.
+You can find a full example of an erlang matchRecognise implementation in feed_api:erlang_match_recognise_test().

 ##Searching